 Improved demand for motor vehicles probably contributed to the increase in sales last month.
 Cars and light trucks moved off dealer lots at a faster pace in February, pushing the annualized rate of sales to 15.3 million from 14.4 million a year ago, according to data from Ward’s Automotive Group.

-Deliveries at Ford (F) Motor Co. surged 9.3 percent last month from a year earlier, the best February in six years.
+Deliveries at Ford (F:US) Motor Co. surged 9.3 percent last month from a year earlier, the best February in six years.
 At General Motors Co., sales climbed 7.2 percent, the companies reported March 1.

 Receipts at service stations also may have given sales a boost as gasoline prices rose.
 The Commerce Department’s figures aren’t adjusted for inflation.
 The price of a gallon of regular gasoline at the pump averaged $3.67 a gallon in February, up from $3.32 the prior month.